Laminitis: Anti-inflammatories and analgesics

+Vasodilators

 Vasodilators are often used with the goal of improving laminar blood flow.
 However, during the developmental phases of laminitis, vasodilation is contraindicated, either through hot water or vasodilatory drugs.
 Systemic acepromazine as a vasodilator with the fringe benefit of mild sedation which reduces the horse/pony's movements and thus reduces concussion on the hooves, may be beneficial after lamellar damage has occurred, although no effects on laminar blood flow with this medication have been shown.
 Nitroglycerine has also been applied topically in an attempt to increase blood flow, but this treatment does not appear to be an effective way to increase blood flow in the equine digit.

 Trimming and shoeing

 Besides pain management and control of any predisposing factors, mechanical stabilization is a primary treatment goal once the initial inflammatory and metabolic issues have resolved.
 No approach has been shown to be effective in all situations, and debate is ongoing about the merits and faults of the numerous techniques.
 Once the distal phalanx rotates, it is essential to derotate and re-establish its proper spatial orientation within the hoof capsule, to ensure the best long-term prospects for the horse.
 With correct trimming and, as necessary, the application of orthotics, one can effect this reorientation.
 However, this is not always completely effective.